ibm-cloud-docs/vmwaresolutions/services/hcx_ordering.md

 The deployment of HCX on {{site.data.keyword.cloud_notm}} is automated.
 Whether you order a vCenter Server with Hybridity Bundle instance with the service included or you deploy the service later into your instance, the following steps are completed by the {{site.data.keyword.vmwaresolutions_short}} automation process:
 1. Three subnets are ordered for HCX from the {{site.data.keyword.cloud_notm}} infrastructure:
    * One private portable subnet for HCX management.
-   * One private portable subnet for HCX interconnects if **Private network** is selected for **HCX interconnect type**.
+   * One private portable subnet for HCX interconnects.
+This subnet is used when the **Private network** option is selected for **HCX interconnect type**.
-   * One public portable subnet for HCX interconnects if **Public network** is selected for **HCX interconnect type**.
-This subnet is also used for activation and maintenance with VMware.
+   * One public portable subnet for activation and maintenance with VMware.
+If the **Public network** option is selected for **HCX interconnect type**, this subnet is also used for HCX interconnects.

    **Important:** The IP addresses in the subnets ordered for HCX are intended to be managed by the VMware on {{site.data.keyword.cloud_notm}} automation.
 These IP addresses cannot be assigned to VMware resources, such as VMs and NSX Edges, that are created by you.
 If you need additional IP addresses for your VMware artifacts, you must order your own subnets from {{site.data.keyword.cloud_notm}}.
 2. If **Private network** was selected for **HCX interconnect type**, a port group named **SDDC-DPortGroup-HCX-Private** is created on the private Distributed Virtual Switch (DVS).